 During Hudson’s time, Cedar Hill ISD has signed historic partnerships with local universities – Tarleton State University and Texas A&M-Commerce.

 Earlier this year, Hudson was presented with the Humanitarian Award by the United Negro College Fund (UNCF).

-Hudson enjoys playing golf, running and spending time with his three sons, Aidan, 15, and twins Ethan and Sean, 11.
+Hudson enjoys playing golf, running and spending time with his wife, SchRonda, and seven children.